Skip to main content

 who is the teaching & learning with AI conference for?

-This conference is for faculty, staff who support faculty, and administrators who are on the front lines of teaching.
+This conference is for faculty, staff who support faculty, librarians, and administrators who are on the front lines of teaching.
 Your voices are needed to shape the future of using AI in teaching and learning.

 There are different ways to leverage the power of AI through generated text, images, and products.